ABOUT THE MINISTER’S SPECIAL LICENCE (MSL) PROGRAM

 • Identifying and enhancing habitat that supports target wildlife.

-• Developing techniques and capacity to assess population size, wildlife demography, and vulnerability to anthropogenic threats.
+• Developing techniques and capacity to assess and manage population size, wildlife demography, and vulnerability to anthropogenic threats.

 • Advancing understanding and prevention of wildlife disease, with a particular interest in M. ovi.